 Vaping cessation

 Smoking during pregnancy is a well-established cause of adverse perinatal outcomes, and emerging evidence shows this may be the case with the use of vapes as well.
-There is limited research on interventions specifically targeting vaping cessation.
-Behavioural support and NRT may be considered to support vaping cessation.
+There is limited research on interventions specifically targeting vaping cessation in pregnancy.
+If possible, pregnant women should be encouraged to quit vaping using behavioural support.
+If quit attempts are unsuccessful, faster-acting buccal forms of NRT may be considered.
+Varenicline and bupropion are not recommended due to limited efficacy and safety data.

 Clinically significant drug interactions occur with tobacco smoke.